How To Get Rid of Chinch Bugs in Florida

 Chinch Bug Treatment

-If you are wondering how to get rid of chinch bugs, follow some of these simple steps to help to remove chinch bugs from your lawn:
+If you are wondering how to get rid of chinch bugs, follow some of these simple steps to help remove chinch bugs from your lawn:

 • Predatory Insects—Not all bugs are bad bugs.
-Insects such as ants and ladybugs actually feed on the microscopic chinch bug, so an abundance of these in your lawn is a good sign that they’re doing their job.
+Insects such as ants and ladybugs feed on the microscopic chinch bug, so an abundance of these in your lawn is a good sign that they’re doing their job.

 • Thatch Removal—Chinch bugs love to hibernate in thatch during the off-season, so disrupting the thatch within your lawn will stop the issue at its source.